 Securities and Exchange Commission (“Commission”).

-The application was filed on February 14, 2000.
-Applicants have agreed to file an amendment to the application during the notice period, the substance of which is reflected in this notice.
+Filing Dates: The application was filed on December 28, 2001, and amended on December 19, 2002.
+Applicants have agreed to file an amendment during the notice period, the substance of which is reflected in this notice.

 FOR FURTHER INFORMATION CONTACT:

 Stacy L. Fuller, Senior Counsel, or Nadya B. Roytblat, Assistant Director, at 202-942-0564 (Division of Investment Management, Office of Investment Company Regulation).End Further Info End Preamble Start Supplemental Information

 The following is a summary of the application.
 The complete application may be obtained for a fee at the Commission's Public Reference Branch, 450 Fifth Street, NW., Washington, DC 20549-0102 (telephone 202-942-8090).

 1. ARK Funds is registered under the Act as an open-end management investment company and is organized as a Massachusetts business trust.
 AIA, an investment adviser registered under the Investment Advisers Act of 1940, serves as investment adviser for each series of ARK Funds.
 AIA is a wholly owned subsidiary of Allfirst Bank, a Federal Reserve member bank.
 Allfirst Trust, a wholly owned subsidiary of Allfirst Bank, serves as custodian, transfer agent and administrator for ARK Funds.
 An existing Commission order permits certain series of ARK Funds that are not money market funds to invest uninvested cash balances in one or more series of ARK Funds that are money market funds that comply with rule 2a-Start Printed Page 65217 under the Act (“Money Market Funds”).